Fall River Workers’ Compensation Lawyer

 Medical benefits tend to apply to all injured workers and often cover any reasonably necessary medical care.
 For the most part, our Workers’ Compensation attorneys can help you apply for medical benefits as soon as you are billed for your treatment.
 If your treatment is ongoing, we must make sure future medical costs are covered too.

 Benefits for lost wages may be temporary or permanent.
-Temporary benefits may cover total disability, meaning you cannot work at all, or partial disability, earning you can perform some work but less than from before your injuries.
+Temporary benefits may cover total disability, meaning you cannot work at all, or partial disability, meaning you can perform some work but less than before your injuries.

 Temporary total disability benefits include 60% of your average weekly wage from the 52 weeks prior to your accident, with the maximum benefits capped at the state’s average weekly wage.
 Temporary total benefits may last for up to 156 weeks.